Guggenheim/Calendar-API-Spec/README.md

 ### events/

-Retrieve a list links to other event resources.
+Retrieve a list of links to other event resources.

 #### Example Response